My Shiplap Fireplace DIY

 Thanks to Chip and Joanna Gaines,”shiplap” has become a part of a main stream global conversation.
 As a result shiplap has now and and will forever, hold a very special place in the history of interior design.

 When we custom built our house a couple years ago, shiplap was not a considered a design staple, as it is today.
-Our custom design center did not have, or even offer, shiplap as an “add” or option for us.
+Our builders design center did not have, or even offer, shiplap as an “add” or option for us.
 So we opted to leave our fireplace wall blank in our great room.
 We had hoped that we would install our own shiplap after getting settled in.
 Sadly, from the pictures below, you can see how the lack of a full fireplace facade makes the room very unfinished, a total blank slate.

-Only a few months after our closing, I was so excited to learn that one of our local big box retailers had recently started to carry a faux shiplap, in a beautiful gray barn wood color.
-Now you can actually get the Rustic Collection Shiplap collection online and delivered directly to your door which is so much simpler.
-It also comes in several other beautiful colors, I had originally wanted to do white shiplap, but I truly feel in love the rustic gray.
+Only a few months after our closing, I was so excited to learn that one of our local big box retailers had recently started to carry a faux version of shiplap, in a beautiful gray barn wood color.
+Now you can actually get the entire Rustic Collection Shiplap collection online and delivered directly to your door which is so much simpler.
+It also comes in several other beautiful colors, I had originally wanted to do white shiplap, but I truly fell in love the rustic gray.
 I decided, if I should ever change my mind about the color I could always paint it white to match the rest of my trim at a later date.
-We divised a plan to install shiplap above the fireplace up to the top of our 22 foot ceiling.
+We devised a plan to install shiplap above the fireplace up to the top of our 22 foot ceiling.
 Please keep in mind this is not a DIY for the faint of heart an anyone that is afraid of heights, lol.
 One major piece of equipment that we needed to complete the project was scaffolding.
 We decided to rented a two story, bakers rack scaffolding available at Sunbelt, a local tool rental company, for a very reasonable day rate.

 DIY TIP: This project would be considered more on an intermediate skill level.
 You must have the proper tools, and basic carpentry knowledge for this task.